 If you want to take a food which will help your body make its own ketones, and is not made from genetically modified bacteria and added dubious ingredients, then I suggest the daily ingestion of coconut oil as the first step.

 Going one step past whole coconut oil and into a more refined coconut product is MCT oil, which is usually fractionated or solvent extracted.
 Another proven product, caprylic acid, converts into ketones once in the liver.

 Caprylic acid, when consumed increases ketone body production significantly despite the presence of blood glucose (when you’ve been eating carbohydrates or higher amounts of protein).
 I’ve given you further reading on this topic in the references and further reading list.
 It’s important to be aware that you may not be able to find a caprylic acid derived from coconut oil, it may be from non sustainable palm oil.

-This brings us full circle back to eating real seasonal foods, derived from organic or biodynamic farming practices, such as Changing Habits Coconut Oil, instead of foods that contain dubious ingredients.
+This brings us full circle back to eating real seasonal foods, derived from organic or biodynamic farming practices, instead of foods that contain dubious ingredients.

 Just Eat Real Food #JERF